healeycodes/golfcart/README.md

 - [Specification programs](https://github.com/healeycodes/golfcart/tree/main/example%20programs/spec%20programs)
 - [Programs that purposefully throw errors](https://github.com/healeycodes/golfcart/tree/main/example%20programs/error%20programs)

+(All the above are used as part of Golfcart's test suite)

 ## Motivations

 This is a toy programming language that I built to use for Advent of Code 2021.
 Another motivation was to learn how to write an interpreter from scratch.
 Previously, I read Crafting Interpreters and [implemented the Lox programming language](https://github.com/healeycodes/hoot-language) using Python, and [partially ported Ink](https://github.com/healeycodes/quill) using Rust.
 Another introduction to interpreters I enjoyed was [A Frontend Programmer's Guide to Languages](https://thatjdanisso.cool/programming-languages).